Degrees and Certifications:

 Mitch Downey, Superintendent of Bossier Schools

-Mitch Downey is a lifelong educator, devoting his entire 35-year career to Bossier Schools.
-He realized his ultimate dream in April 2019 when named Superintendent of the fastest growing public school district in north Louisiana after serving in the role as Assistant Superintendent and Interim Superintendent for over three years.
+Mitch Downey is a lifelong educator, devoting his entire 37-year career to Bossier Schools.
+He realized his ultimate dream in April 2019 when he was named Superintendent of the fastest growing public school district in north Louisiana after serving in the role as Assistant Superintendent and Interim Superintendent for over three years.

 A proud graduate of Bossier Schools and district success story, Downey began his career in education as a social studies teacher and coach at Bossier High School, then worked his way up the administrative ladder at several schools.
 His final stop before moving into a district role was at Benton High School, where Downey was principal for four years and affectionately referred to as “Principal Awesome” by many students.